syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Getting-Started.md

 ---
 # Getting Started

-This section explains the step-by-step instructions to create RichTextEdtior in an ASP.NET web application.
+This section explains the step-by-step instructions to create RichTextEditor in an ASP.NET web application.

 ## Create your First RichTextEditor in ASP.NET